silnrsi/font-harmattan/documentation/source/announcement.md

   - U+06C7 ARABIC LETTER U

 #### Removed
 - Removed features:
   - Alef diacritic placement (cv02)
   - Arabic U (cv50)

 #### Known issues
-- Shaping for these newly added characters may not yet occur in applications
+- Shaping for the newly added characters may not yet occur in applications.
+- Medial and final high hamza characters may have collisions (these likely do not occur).
+- Lam + high hamza alef ligature does not form as it likely does not occur.